bioinformaticsdotca/10_Simple_Rules/rule_1.md

 git remote add origin https://github.com/username/username.github.io.git git push -u origin master
 ```

+Remember to change *username* to your user or organisation name.

 And that's it!
 You've created the repo for your site.

+## Commands Used in This Rule

+mkdir - creates a new directory
+cd - allows you to move into a directory
+git init - initializes a repo/directory as a git repo/directory for version control
+echo - prints the text that comes after it
+>> - redirects output from the screen to a file
+git add - puts new changes on list of changes to confirm for version control
+git commit - confirms new changes for version control
+git remote add - adds an address to send changes to
+git push - sends confirmed changes to remote (ie GitHub)

 [Next rule](https://bioinformaticsdotca.github.io/rule_2)